evnik/XcodeRN/Xcode12.5RC.md

 *   Swift includes more checks when bridging data from Objective-C. In particular, the runtime library aborts your program with a suitable error message if it detects a non-nullable pointer that contains a null value.
 (58650899)

+*   You can now use [`Float16`](https://developer.apple.com/documentation/swift/float16) in code running on Apple silicon.
+(61937297)

 *   Property wrappers are now supported on local variables.
 (73377111)

-*   Functions, subscripts, and initializers may now have more than one variadic parameter, as long as all parameters that follow variadic parameters are labeled.
-(73676506)
+*   Functions, subscripts, and initializers may now have more than one variadic parameter.
+When using variadic parameters, also label the parameter immediately following a variadic parameter. ([SE-0284](https://github.com/apple/swift-evolution/blob/main/proposals/0284-multiple-variadic-parameters.md), 73676506)

     This makes declarations like the following valid:
     ```swift